tailSpike/promptpilot-pro/docs/WORKFLOW_ENGINE.md

 - When cron fires, the service logs the execution intent, calculates next run times, and (next milestone) will enqueue a workflow execution.

 ### Webhooks & API triggers
-- Webhook endpoint `POST /api/webhooks/:triggerId` verifies the trigger exists, returns 200, and will validate HMAC signatures once execution is wired in.
+- Webhook endpoint `POST /api/webhooks/:triggerId` accepts a secret via header/body/query and returns `202` with an `executionId`.
 - API triggers require generated API keys stored in `config.apiKey`.
-Clients hit `POST /api/triggers/:id/execute` with that key.
+Clients hit `POST /api/triggers/:id/invoke` with `X-API-Key` and receive `202` with an `executionId`.

 ### Event triggers
-- Placeholder for future platform events (internal bus or external integrations).
-Config schema already supports event filtering.
+- Authenticated clients post to `POST /api/events` with `{ eventType, payload, workflowId? }`.
+Matching EVENT triggers dispatch and return `202` with `executionIds`.

 ---